We have customer care specialists available to assist you.

 - Medications not covered under your Prescription Drug Card Program are listed in your insurance contract.

-- FDA-Approved Generic Drugs: Assurant Health considers benefits for covered generic drugs.
+- FDA-Approved Generic Drugs: Assurant Health considers benefits for covered generic drugs as a preferred first option.

 - Brand Name Drugs: If an FDA-approved generic drug is not available, Assurant Health considers benefits for covered brand name drugs.
 If a generic drug is available, but you or your physician chooses a brand name, you will be responsible for the difference in cost, in addition to other charges required by your plan.